 SOME OF THE FIRST QUESTIONS

 What are the other objects you love?
-What sales are you are drawn to?
-Favourite stones and then of course budget needs to be discussed.
+What colours are you are drawn to?
+What are your favourite stones?
+And of course, budget needs to be discussed.

-Sarah wanted to transform it into a less classic design, something that felt a bit more organic and alive.
-We started brainstorming other objects she loved, she was drawn to both geometric forms, but also natural forms, found in the countryside.
-I showed her some early paintings of Mondrian, a famous modernist painter she loved them, we had found our starting point.
+Sarah wanted to transform her grandmother's ring into a less classic design, something that felt a bit more modern and alive.
+We started brainstorming other objects she loved.
+She was drawn to both geometric forms, but also natural forms, found in the countryside.
+I showed her some early paintings of Mondrian, a famous modernist painter.
+She loved them and so, we found our starting point.

-DON'T WORRY IF YOU UNCLEAR AT THE START
+DON'T WORRY IF YOU ARE UNCLEAR AT THE START

-Sarah had quite a clear idea of how she wanted her new piece to feel, this is not always the case.
-An integral part of my design process is finding out what you like and how you would like the piece to look, most people from the start are a bit unclear, but that's part of the fun!
+Sarah had quite a clear idea of how she wanted her new piece to feel but, this is not always the case.
+An integral part of the design process is finding out what you like and how you would like the piece to look.
+Most people from the start are a bit unclear, but that's part of the fun!
 Give me a call, or book an appointment, if you are interested in finding out more.